Polyslid/Mechatronics_Cal_Poly_Romi/README.md

 ## Main
 After obtaining each of these files, they are used within the main file which is formatted as a scheduler using the cotask.py and task_share.py files.
 The resulting task diagarm can be observed in
 Figure 4.

+## Demo
+Here is a demonstration video of the Romi Robot in action:

 https://github.com/user-attachments/assets/16161666-6769-4098-9238-770e0adbcabe